Minimal models for K\"ahler threefolds: Bend and break

 {\em 1st case.
 The family of deformations splits.} Thus there exists a cycle $\sum \beta_l C_l$ that is not integral such that $[\sum \beta_l C_l]=[\hat C]$.
 Up to renumbering we can suppose that $K_{\hat S} \cdot C_1<0$.
 Since $H \cdot C_1<H \cdot \hat C$ we can apply the induction hypothesis to $C_1$ and conclude.

 {\em 2nd case.
 The family of deformations does not split.} We claim that in this case $\hat S$ is a ruled surface or $\PP^2$.
-Arguing by contradiction, let \holom{\sigma}{\hat S}{S_0} be a MMP to some Mori fibre space $S_0$ which we can suppose to be a ruled surface\footnote{If $S_0$ is $\PP^2$ just take the same MMP but omit the last blow-up.}.
+Arguing by contradiction, let \holom{\sigma}{\hat S}{S_0} be a MMP, i.e., a sequence of blow-downs of $(-1)-$curves, to some Mori fibre space $S_0$ which we can suppose to be a ruled surface\footnote{If $S_0$ is $\PP^2$ just take the same MMP but omit the last blow-up.}.
 Let $E$ be the $\sigma$-exceptional locus, then $\hat C \cdot E>0$ since the deformations of $\hat C$ cover $\hat S$ and do not split.
 Thus the family $(\sigma(C_t))_{t \in T}$ is positive-dimensional, does not split and has a fixed point $p \in \sigma(E)$.
 This contradicts \cite[Lemma 3.3]{Pet01}.

 Since by our assumption $\hat S \not\simeq \PP^2$, this shows that $\hat S$ is a ruled surface.
 We claim that $[\hat C]$ lies in the interior of the Mori cone $\NE{\hat S}$: otherwise $\NE{\hat S}$ would be generated by $[\hat C]$ and $[F]$ where $F$ is a fibre of the ruling\footnote{Note that $[\hat C] \not\in \R^+ [F]$ since $\hat C$ is not rational}.
 Since $K_{\hat S} \cdot \hat C<0$ we obtain that $\hat S$ is a del Pezzo surface, hence $\mathbb F_1$ or $\PP^1 \times \PP^1$.
 In both cases every curve in the extremal ray $\R^+ [\hat C]$ is rational, a contradiction.